James Alexander Thom: Biography

-Thom married Dark Rain in 1990.
-Dark Rain is co-author with Thom of the books Warrior Woman and The Shawnee: Kohkumthena's Grandchildren.
+He spent years with a tribe of Shawnee to learn about Tecumseh for his novel Panther in the Sky.
+It was through this that he would come to meet his future wife, Dark Rain.
+They were married in 1990, she is co-author with Thom of Warrior Woman, and The Shawnee: Kohkumthena's Grandchildren.
 His website describes her as the Water Panther Clan Mother of the East of the River Shawnee of Ohio.
+He was previously married to Cody Sweet (an international platform lecturer), May 16, 1975; and Mari Silveus (a writer), May 28, 1984.